- About Us

 The Authority’s status as an independent Crown entity means that there is no political involvement in its operations.

-The Authority is chaired by a District Court Judge, and its decisions and actions reflect that judicial independence.
+The Authority is chaired by Judge Sir David Carruthers, and its decisions and actions reflect that judicial independence.

 Most complaints to the Authority are referred to the Police for investigation and resolution.
 The Authority independently oversees Police handling of these complaints.
 The form of that oversight depends on the nature of the complaint, but can include independent review or audit of the Police investigation.